h0ngcha0/liuhongchao.github.io/about.md

 as well.

 As to myself, I am just hoping to get stuck in the phase of denial a little longer.
-I am still learning and will continue to taking notes.
+I am still learning and will continue to take notes.